 As we've been discussing, a gun is a tool designed to kill.
 A gun is incapable of killing anyone without someone loading the gun, putting a round in the chamber, and squeezing the trigger.
 Without a person, a gun is nothing.

-Put the right kind of safety measures in place and the danger a gun poses is all but removed.
-Even particularly powerful and dangerous gun is completely useless if it has no ammunition, and no one to pull the trigger.
-It must be under control of someone.
+Put the right kind of safety measures in place, and the danger a gun poses is all but removed.
+Even a particularly powerful and dangerous gun is completely useless if it has no ammunition and no one to pull the trigger.
+It must be under the control of someone.
 "Oh, no!
 That gun is sitting on a shelf!
 We're all going to die!"
 Said no one, ever.

 Do guns kill people?
 No. Guns are the tool.
 Are guns used to kill?
 Absolutely.
 That is their primary purpose.
 Sometimes for good reasons, sometimes not.
 All other uses are secondary things.